focusaurus/deli-counter/README.md

 ## RedisDeliCounter

-Stores values in Redis.
+Stores values in redis.
 There will be basically 2 sets of interest.
 The "big set" which is normally your session store, and the internal delicounter set where we keep the small numbers.

+## MongoDeliCounter

+Stores values in mongodb.